Socvest/streamit-custom-sidebar/README.md

     defaultSidebar.load_custom_sidebar()
     defaultSidebar.change_page()

-    streamlit_float.float_parent(css="top:-1000px;") # gets rid of the whitespace created from the iframes used to build the component - no big forehead.
+    streamlit_float.float_parent(css="display:fixed; top:-1000px;") # gets rid of the whitespace created from the iframes used to build the component - no big forehead.

 # The above must be rendered atop every streamlit page